LEMEMETEAM/DabEngine/README.md

 ![Dab](https://thumbs.dreamstime.com/t/dabbing-person-making-dab-black-glyph-icon-symbol-113558248.jpg)

 ## About
-DabEngine is a 2D/(Soon)3D game engine written in Java.
+DabEngine is a 2D/3D game engine written in Java.
 I started it randomly because I wanted to know how other games/engines were made.
-I hade started in November 2018 and I didn't expect it to take this long :)
+I had started in November 2018 and I didn't expect it to take this long :)

 ## Example
 There is a platformer example that most of the elements of the game engine.
 It contains some bugs (some due to the engine itself).
 But it mostly works.
 [PlatformerTest](https://github.com/LEMEMETEAM/PlatformerTest)
+There are also quick and simple sample games that are remakes of older games.
+[Sample Games](https://github.com/LEMEMETEAM/Game=Samples).

 ## Features
 - Entity-Compoent-System